 Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the County provides health care benefits to eligible former employees and eligible dependents.
 Certain requirements are outlined by the federal government for this coverage.
 This program is offered for a duration of 18 months after the determination date.
 There is no cost to the County under this program.
-There was one former employee or eligible dependent participating in this plan as of December 31, 2015.
+There were no former employees or eligible dependents participating in this plan as of December 31, 2016.